REPORT: toe beans an excellent source of Vitamin EEEEEEE - The Beaverton

 The researchers also concluded that toe beans are an important renewable energy source, as the beans do not need to be consumed for humans to reap their benefits and, according to the anecdotal evidence of the entire Internet, “give us life.”

-At press time, the Canadian Wildlife Federation was publishing a similar paper on how the Lynx’s toe beans are a rich source of Vitamin Eh.
+At press time, the Canadian Wildlife Federation was publishing a similar paper on how the Canada Lynx’s toe beans are a rich source of Vitamin Eh.